Car accidents injuries vary as widely as the specific circumstances that cause them.

 - Lumbar fractures– either extension fractures, where bones pull apart; or rotation fractures, where bones bend then break

-These injuries are rather good at cloaking themselves in the swirl of endorphins and adrenaline that accompany the shock of a car accident.
+These injuries are rather good at cloaking themselves in the swirl of endorphins and adrenaline that accompanies the shock of a car accident.
 Be sure to tell your doctor about any unusual headaches, numbness, neck pain, or spasms.
 Common car accident neck injuries include the following:

 - any combination of neck sprain and/or neck sprain caused by the head being suddenly thrust backward then forward